cassieemb/zsa-moonlander-branch-indicator/README.md

 ### Color Management
 When a branch change is detected, the script:
 - Checks if the current branch matches any in your `PRIMARY_BRANCHES` array
-- Sets the keyboard color using Kontroll's `set-rgb-all` command
+- Sets the keyboard color using Kontroll's `set-rgb-all` command to the color specified in the `PROTECTED_BRANCH_COLOR` variable, or the `FEATURE_BRANCH_COLOR` variable if the branch is not in the `PRIMARY_BRANCHES` array
-- Orange indicates you're on a protected branch
-- Blue indicates you're on a feature branch

 ### Keymapp Management
 The script handles Keymapp (the ZSA keyboard management application) automatically: